botpress/readme/docs/INTEGRATIONS/using-integrations/slack.md

 ## Add Reaction to message

-To add a reaction on a Slack message, you need to know the `message Id` and the `reaction name`.
+To add a reaction on a Slack message, you need to know the `Message ID` and the `reaction name`.

 1. In Studio, add the **Add Reaction** card to your flow.
-2. Pass the message Id in the `Message Id` input.
+2. Pass the Message ID in the `Message ID` input.
 3. Pass the reaction name in the `Reaction Name` input. (see [Slack documentation](https://slack.com/help/articles/202931348-Use-emoji-and-reactions) for more informations on emojis/reactions)

 ## Synchronize Members